 They are memorable because they defy symmetry.

-Modern Interpretations
+Modern Cultural Interpretations

-Modern interpretations often view Tenaga and Ashinaga as metaphors for systems built on unequal roles—where imbalance is not corrected, but exploited.
+Modern interpretations often view Tenaga and Ashinaga as metaphors for systems built on unequal roles — where imbalance is not corrected, but exploited.

 Psychologically, they may represent fears of being overreached, controlled from afar, or caught by mechanisms larger than oneself.